asafdav2/asafdav2.github.io/_posts/2017-01-14-how-well-do-you-know-node-js-answers-part-1.markdown

 A load balancer, in contrast, is used to distribute incoming connections across *multiple hosts*.

 ### What are the `--harmony-*` flags?
+These are flags that one can pass to the Node.js runtime to enable **Staged** features.
-These flags allowed to enable ECMAScript 2015 (ES6) features which were not considered stable by the V8 team.
-Today, recent versions of node are considered [99% complete](http://node.green/) so the usage of these flags is generally not needed.
+Staged features are almost-completed features that are not considered stable by the V8 team.

 ### How can you read and inspect the memory usage of a Node.js process?
-You can use a tool such as [node-heapdump](https://github.com/bnoordhuis/node-heapdump) to take a snapshot of the heap.
-This snapshot can be later opened in Chrome developer tools for inspection.
+You can invoke the [`process.memoryUsage()`](https://nodejs.org/api/process.html#process_process_memoryusage<Paste>) method which returns an object describing the memory usage of the Node.js process, measured in bytes.

 ### Can reverse-search in commands history be used inside Node’s REPL?
 Currently it seems like its not possible.
 The Node REPL does allow to persist the history into a file and later load it, but doesn't allow